kovidgoyal/calibre/manual/gui.rst

 *'Regular expression' searches*

 Regular expression searches are indicated by prefixing the search string with a tilde (~).
 Any `Python-compatible regular expression <https://docs.python.org/library/re.html>`__ can be used.
 Backslashes used to escape special characters in regular expressions must be doubled because single backslashes will be removed during query parsing.
-For example, to match a literal parenthesis you must enter ``\\(`` or alternatively use `super quotes` (see below).
+For example, to match a literal parenthesis you must enter ``\\(`` or alternatively use `super-quotes` (see below).
 Regular expression searches are 'contains' searches unless the expression is anchored.
 Character variants are significant: ``~e`` doesn't match ``é``.

 *'Character variant' searches*